WJ-van-Hoek/PANDORA/pandora-administration/GUIDELINES.md

 ### How to Contribute

 1. Fork the repository.
-2. Create a new branch from master for your feature or bug fix: `git checkout -b PANDORA-XXX`.
+2. Create a new branch from master following the guidelines at [Branching Strategy](#branching-strategy)
 3. Make your changes and commit them with descriptive messages.
 4. Push your branch to your fork: `git push origin PANDORA-XXX`.
 5. Submit a pull request to the `master` branch of the original repository.